 Mr. Levine is the author of a treatise on trademarks, domain names, and cybersquatting, Domain Name Arbitration, A Practical Guide to Asserting and Defending Claims of Cybersquatting under the Uniform Domain Name Dispute Resolution Policy.
-(Legal Corner Press, 2015) and Supplement and Update (2016).
+(Legal Corner Press, 2015) and Supplement and Update (2017).
 Learn more about the book and Supplement at Legal Corner Press.
 Available from Amazon and Barnes & Noble.
-Ongoing Supplement to the book here.
 Review and notices of the book here.

 More detailed analytical discussions of decisions can be found in recent and archival essays posted on the website and republished on udrpsearch.com and circleid.com.
 Noteworthy Domain Decisions for 2015 can be found here.

 Igor Vaks v.
 WebmasterCast.com, FA1611001703551 (Forum December 29, 2016) (<socialedge.com>)